-Raimondi enters his third season as Carthage College assistant track & field coach in 2019.
+Greg Raimondi enters his fourth season as a Carthage College assistant track and field coach in 2020.

-Raimondi guided three Lady Reds, and one Red Men to the 2018 NCAA Division III Indoor Track & Field Championship (Mia Bennett, Elizabeth Willis, Sarah Schmidt) (Jake Menard), which ended with the women's weight throw national championship (Mia Bennett).
-Three women All-American finishes (hammer, discus, shot put) fell at the 2018 NCAA Division III Outdoor Track & Field Championship.
-The 2018 season ended with a women's indoor school record in the weight throw, and a women's outdoor school record in the hammer throw.
+Raimondi guided three Lady Reds, and one Red Men to the 2018 NCAA Division III Indoor Track and Field Championship (Mia Bennett, Elizabeth Willis, Sarah Schmidt, and Jake Menard), which ended with a women's championship in the weight throw for Mia Bennett.
+At the 2018 NCAA Division III Outdoor Track and Field Championship, the team collected NCAA All-America finishes in the hammer, the discus and the shot put.

-Raimondi's efforts landed him 2018 United States Track & Field and Cross Country Coaches Association (USTFCCCA) Division III Indoor Midwest Region Assistant Coach of the Year.
-He followed that with the 2018 USTFCCCA Division III Outdoor Midwest Region Assistant Coach of the Year.
+Raimondi's efforts landed him 2018 United States Track & Field & Cross Country Coaches Association (USTFCCCA) Division III Indoor Midwest Region Assistant Coach of the Year.
+He followed that with the 2018 and 2019 USTFCCCA Division III Outdoor Midwest Region Assistant Coach of the Year.

-The Harwood Heights, Ill. native arrived to Carthage following a two-year stint as graduate assistant track & field coach/director of operations at NCAA Division I Southern Illinois University.
-Raimondi, who specializes in throwing events, helped coach 11 Missouri Valley Conference Champions in various field events.
-Raimondi helped produce two NCAA Champions in the shot put and hammer throw in his two seasons with the Salukis.
-He also coached four Missouri Valley Conference Most Valuable Field Athletes throughout his two-year tenure.
+Prior to Carthage, Raimondi had a two-year stint as a graduate assistant track and field coach/director of operations at NCAA Division I Southern Illinois University.
+Raimondi, who specializes in throwing events, helped coach 11 Missouri Valley Conference champions in various field events.
+He helped produce two NCAA champions in the shot put and the hammer throw in his two seasons with the Salukis.
+He also coached four Missouri Valley Conference Most Valuable Field Athletes.

-Prior to Southern Illinois, Raimondi was the assistant track & field coach at Benedictine University (Ill.).
-His tenure with the Eagles included two national qualifiers, 16 Northern Athletics Collegiate Conference Champions, three NACC Field Athletes of the Year and three school records.
+Prior to Southern Illinois, Raimondi was the assistant track and field coach at Benedictine University (Ill.).
+His tenure with the Eagles included two national qualifiers, 16 Northern Athletics Collegiate Conference champions and three NACC Field Athletes of the Year.

-He holds USATF Level 1, USTFCCCA Throwing Event Specialist and USA Weightlifting certifications.
+Raimondi holds USATF Level 1 & 2, USTFCCCA Throwing Event Specialist and USA Weightlifting certifications.
 He's also CSCS certified through the NSCA.

-Ramiondi was named CCIW Most Valuable Field Athlete twice during his four-year career with the Carthage College men’s track & field program.
-He registered first place in the shot put, discus and hammer throw at the 2012 CCIW Outdoor Track & Field Championship.
-Raimondi tallied first place in the weight throw at the 2012 CCIW Indoor Track & Field Championship.
+Raimondi was named CCIW Most Valuable Field Athlete twice during his four-year career with the Carthage men’s track and field program.
+He finished first in the shot put, the discus and the hammer throw at the 2012 CCIW Outdoor Track and Field Championship.
+Raimondi also finished first in the weight throw at the 2012 CCIW Indoor Track & Field Championship.

-Raimondi obtained his bachelor's degree in exercise and sport science from Carthage College.
-He received his master’s degree in kinesiology from Southern Illinois University.
+Raimondi, a native of Harwood Heights, Ill., graduated from Carthage in 2012 with a bachelor's degree in exercise and sport science.
+He received his master’s in kinesiology from Southern Illinois in 2016.

 Tackmann spent the previous three seasons as an assistant track & field coach at his alma mater, Luther College.
 He coached the Norse sprinters, jumpers and hurdlers.
-Tackmann also served as the assistant advisor for Luther College's Student Athlete Advisory Committee (SAAC).
+During his time at Luther he assisted in coaching six school records, 29 All-IIAC Performances which included nine individual Conference Champions and three IIAC Women's Field Event MVPs.
+Leah Broderick '15 set the IIAC record for the Pentathlon (3505 pts) during the 2015 indoor season.
+Tackmann also served as the assistant advisor for Luther's Student Athlete Advisory Committee (SAAC).

-Tackmann graduated cum laude from Luther College in 2011 with a bachelor of arts in environmental studies.
-He is currently working towards a master’s in education at Carthage College.
+The Arlington, Minn., native graduated from Luther in 2011 with a bachelor’s degree in environmental studies.
+He received his master’s degree in education from Carthage in 2019.

 John Anderson | Part-Time Assistant Coach

-John Anderson begins his 16th year as a part-time assistant coach in 2018, working primarily with the pole vaulters.
-A native of Racine, Wis., Anderson graduated from Wisconsin-Parkside in 1985 with a bachelor’s in communications.
-He was a four-year member of the track and field team and still holds the Rangers’ school pole vault record (15-6).
-Anderson coached high school track and field for 12 years, most recently as head coach at Racine Washington Park High School (1994-2002) where his teams won three Wisconsin Interscholastic Athletic Association state championships.
+Anderson was a four-year member of the Wisconsin-Parkside track and field team and still holds the Rangers’ school record in the pole vault (15-6).
+He coached high school track and field for 12 years, most recently as head coach at Racine Washington Park High School (1994-2002) where his teams won three Wisconsin Interscholastic Athletic Association state championships.
 Anderson is the owner of Busy Bee Carpet Cleaning in Racine, Wis.